 \subsection{Error Severity Distribution}

-Fig.~\ref{fig:criticality_distribution} shows the distribution of \emph{non-safe} tracks on the nuScenes validation set, classified into Moderate, Critical, and Imminent severity zones (Tab.~\ref{tab:criticality_thresholds}).
-The Safe zone, which accounts for \num{70}-\num{84}\% of FN tracks by MDR, \num{76}-\num{93}\% of FP tracks by FSR, and \num{92}-\num{95}\% of all tracks by LEA, is omitted to expose the safety-relevant tail, confirming that raw error counts substantially overestimate actual risk.
-Every pipeline produces several hundred Imminent FN tracks requiring emergency braking, with BEVFusion's Imminent FN fraction being the highest, suggesting that easier-to-detect objects are found first, while the most challenging cases remain.
+Fig.~\ref{fig:criticality_distribution} shows the distribution of \emph{non-safe} tracks on the nuScenes validation set, classified into Moderate, Critical, and Imminent severity zones defined in Tab.~\ref{tab:criticality_thresholds}.
+The Safe zone, which accounts for \SIrange{70}{84}{\percent} of FN tracks by MDR, \SIrange{76}{93}{\percent} of FP tracks by FSR, and \SIrange{98}{99}{\percent} of all tracks by LEA, is omitted to expose the safety-relevant tail, confirming that raw error counts substantially overestimate actual risk.
+Every pipeline yields several hundred Imminent FN tracks, but these counts are upper bounds set by the conservative reachable-set gate rather than verified emergency-braking cases.
+Because the gate encodes only bounded motion and no lane or map semantics, laterally distant objects, such as oncoming vehicles in adjacent lanes, can be admitted and scored with high braking demand.
+On the nuScenes car category, roughly \SI{90}{\percent} of MDR-critical FN tracks lie off the ego path by the lateral-offset proximity defined as $\min|d_y|>1.75$\,\si{\meter}, with median lateral offsets above \SI{20}{\meter}.
+Cross-pipeline comparisons remain informative because all pipelines share the same collision gate.
+BEVFusion's Imminent FN fraction is the highest, suggesting that easier-to-detect objects are found first while the most challenging cases remain.
 On the FP side, BEVFusion's LiDAR-camera fusion suppresses phantom detections, yielding far fewer Imminent FPs.
-Effort-based metrics thus correctly credit BEVFusion's superior FP suppression while revealing that its residual FN pool is disproportionately dangerous, a trade-off invisible to AP or MOTA.
-LEA is predominantly safe, with fewer than \num{400} unsafe tracks per pipeline, suggesting that most errors involve laterally offset objects that require minimal steering effort.
+LEA is predominantly safe, with fewer than \num{300} tracks per pipeline in the Critical or Imminent zones, suggesting that most errors involve laterally offset objects that require minimal steering effort.